 The state will not issue burning permits for brush or yard waste in these counties until these restrictions are lifted.
-A variance permit may be obtained for special agricultural, industrial, or management circumstances like a prescribed burn.

 “Wildfire danger is especially high in April and May because we have dry conditions with no snow protection,” said Casey McCoy, DNR fire prevention supervisor.
 “Once the landscape ‘greens up’ fire danger goes down—but until then, restrictions reduce the potential for wildfires.”